Using AI to shift from reactive to proactive major incident management

 As IT organizations evolve to a fast-paced DevOps oriented model, a key challenge that confronts them is addressing the scale and complexity of incidents affecting IT services and infrastructure.
 Gartner estimates that the cost of downtime is well over $300,000 per hour.
 Furthermore, a research report by Quocirca suggests that duplicate and repeat incidents are a pervasive and persistent problem.

 Most organizations employ a reactive approach to major incident management.
-The goal of such an approach is to restore business services as soon as possible, and it relies on reducing the MTTD (mean time to detection) and MTTR (mean time to resolution).
+The goal of such an approach is to restore business services as soon as possible, and it relies on reducing the Mean Time To Detection (MTTD) and Mean Time to Resolution (MTTR).
 A post-incident problem process is used to identify and permanently remediate root cause.

 However, organizations are forced to bear the brunt of negative consequences before they can begin their response.
 In turn, IT leaders increasingly recognize the limitations of such an approach.
 Quocirca research suggests that 80% of organizations feel that their MTTD for incidents could be improved.

-A proactive approach to major incident management has much more promise and leverages recent advances in AI and machine learning.
-The primary objective of this approach is early detection of potential risk.
-It relies on identifying known risk factors for the organization, based upon historical events, using machine learning models.
+A proactive approach to major incident management has much more promise and leverages recent advances in Artificial Intelligence (AI) and Machine Learning (ML).
+The primary objective of this approach is the early detection of potential risk.
+It relies on identifying known risk factors for the organization based upon historical events using machine learning models.
 These models improve their predictive capabilities over time, drawing stronger correlations between the risk factors that have demonstrated the most predictive potential.

 How AI and Machine Learning Models Can Predict Possible Major Incidents Before They Have an Impact

 Organizations can leverage AI to monitor for the presence of problematic combinations of known risk factors.
-Organizations, thereafter, benefit from an early-alert system for major incident risk, allowing them to proactively recognize upcoming periods of high risk.
+Organizations then benefit from an early-alert system for major incident risk, allowing them to proactively recognize upcoming periods of high risk.
 This “early alert” puts their organizations into a good position to minimize or eliminate risk and be ready to rapidly address any incidents.